UX, or User Experience, is the backbone of any product development process, and yet, its importance often gets overlooked.

 All this can be achieved with UX done right!
 So, work on structuring content, designing, and offering value for the users, which will attract more users.
 Plus, it will help to gain more conversions and happier users.

-When your research, design, and UX strategy is handy, you will be able to offer clear value to your users.
+When your research, design, and UX strategy are handy, you will be able to offer clear value to your users.

 A user-centered approach to product or service building can help with the next steps.
 Plus, the agile approach can help you understand pain points, deal with problems faster, and account for the benefits.